Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Klima Charge Port

 Nor can they equal the Klima’s outrageously sharp stopping power.
-Armed with Logan 2-piston hydraulic discs, you can expect to come to a complete stop from 15 mph in a bone-shuddering 2.1 meters.
+Armed with Logan 2-piston hydraulic discs, I came to a complete stop from 15 mph in a bone-shuddering 2.1 meters.
 Only 10% of scooters are capable of this.

 NAMI Klima Disc Brake